rediscookbook/rediscookbook/recipes/implement_a_simple_fifo_queue/recipe.md

  the length of the list.

-Implementing a simple queue atop the Redis commands is straight-forward and is a good introduction to building think Redis-powered abstractions.
+Implementing a simple queue atop the Redis commands is straight-forward and is a good introduction to building thin Redis-powered abstractions.

 For example,  here's a Python queue that provides object-level interaction (and uses INCR to ensure a unique ID for each new queue):